 Mmm, box wine.

-NOTE: Hawksmoor and the Spitalfields Bar are open Mon-Sat 12-2.30pm (3pm Sat) and 5-10.30pm, Sunday 12-9pm.
-You can find out more, and make a booking at their website right HERE.
+NOTE: Hawksmoor Spitalfields is open daily.
+You can find out more, and make a booking right HERE.

 Hawksmoor Spitalfields | 157a Commercial Street, E1 6BJ

 Like dining out in East London?
 Check out our guide to the best restaurants in Spitalfields